jhallpy/clonehero-bot/README.md

 I was very interested in image processing and decided to use openCV to create a bot that would automatically play Clone Hero.

 ## Simple Explanation
 This program currently runs only on 1920x1080 monitors in fullscreen at 60fps.
 It **should** work with any background added by users.
-Any highway that doesn't have the note colors near the end of the highway will also work.
+Any highway that doesn't have note colors near the end of the highway will also work.

 Originally I used purely background subtraction with good results.
 Multiple problems arose that made it easier to convert the images to HSV and create a mask.
 After creating a mask I retain the background subtraction for quick processing of ROI's that I then turn into input on the kyeboard with pynput.